meilisearch/specifications/text/0061-error-format-and-definitions.md

 }
 ```

-- The `:syntaxErrorHelper` is inferred when the message is generated.

 ---

-## invalid_sort
+## invalid_search_sort

 `Synchronous`

 ### Context

-This error occurs at search time when there is a syntax error in the `sort` parameter, when an attribute expressed in the sort is not defined in the `sortableAttributes` list, sort at search time while the `sort` ranking rule is missing from the settings, or using reserved keywords like `_geo`, `_geoDistance` and `_geoRadius` as a sort expression.
+This error occurs when:

+- there is a syntax error in the `sort` parameter
+- an attribute expressed in the sort is not defined in the `sortableAttributes` list, sort at search time while the `sort` ranking rule is missing from the settings
+- a reserved keyword like `_geo`, `_geoDistance` and `_geoRadius` is used as a sort expression

 ### Error Definition: